kedNalatacId/alttp_sm_combo_randomizer_rom/json_config_options.md

     - IMPORTANT: This value is chosen by the global seed;
         it should be the same for all players
     - Skips the Golden Four Statue cut scene when heading to Tourian
+- zebes
+    - Optional
+    - Ignored when surprise mode is set
+    - Values are either "asleep" or "awake"
+    - Starts Zebes either asleep (like classic SM) or awake
+    - Zebes wakes up on any transition to Zelda
+    - The door to wake zebes is currently bottom of the climb heading into pit room
+        - goal is to move it to back of pit room (so that pit room is still asleep)

 ### Zelda-Specific Parameters